-Each new observation, viewing, studying, listening learning, understanding and many other experiences leading to gaining the ability for raising gradually my level of wisdom and for sensing better its specific role in human behavior and growth, in brief my research in this field, are opening up more avenues in my mind together with series of new questions.
-It is a non-stop process.
-Simultaneously, a deep personal transformation is taking place as a continuing process.
-More energy is flowing in from various avenues as to satisfy the needs of new efforts to be made towards a distant objective, practically hard to reach but still remain to be ever attracting.
-I needed to take a deep breath to stop the process for a while and make a synthesis of all thoughts so far accumulated and still flowing in my mind for making a contribution to this conference.
-In doing this, I also sought help below from the thoughts of others, both ancient and contemporary.
+Each new observation, be it viewing, studying, listening, learning, understanding and many other experiences which both enhances my ability and gradually raises my level of wisdom, assisting me to better understand Mutual Causality's specific role in human behaviour and growth.
+In brief, my research in this fields, is opening up more avenues in my mind, leading to a series of new questions.
+It is a continuing process.
+Simultaneously, a deep personal transformation is occurring, also as a continuing process.
+More energy is flowing from various avenues to satisfy the needs for new efforts to be made towards a distant objective; in practice, an objective very difficult to reach but still remaining to be ever attractive.
+I needed to take a deep breath to stop the process for a while and synthesize all the thoughts accumulated to date; and still additional thoughts continue to flow in my mind for making a contribution to this conference.
+In doing this, I also sought help illustrated below, from the thoughts of others, both ancient and contemporary.